zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 1.md

 4.	**Limit Spending points based on fixed amount** or **a percentage amount** of Total Order Value or none of which are applied.

-5. Websites: Select the website you want to apply the rule.
+5.	**Websites**: Select the website you want to apply the rule.

-6. Customer Group: Select types of customers you want to apply the rule.
+6.	**Customer Group**: Select types of customers you want to apply the rule.

-7. Priority: This field allows you to set up the priority level for every catalog rule.
+7.	**Priority**: This field allows you to set up the priority level for every catalog rule.
 If there are many rules, then the one with the highest priority will be applied first.

 After you finish filling out all the required information, remember to click on the **Save** or the **Save and Continue Edit** button to save your work.
 If you click on the Save button, you’ll be navigated to the **Spending Rates** manager page and your rate will be shown as below: